 Because they are going nowhere in life, that’s why.
 If I were to hire anyone, even at the lowest, entry-level, I only want to hire someone with ideas, goals and ambition.
 Otherwise?
 Just sell pencils on the street corner …you’re of more use to me there.

-There it is, straight from the mouth of one who has been through the process, right here in the Philippines.
+There it is, straight from the mouth of one who has been through the process, and does hiring, right here in the Philippines.

 … I REGRET THAT: “…underpaid among my peers and industry…”